Reddit poised to make its stock market debut after IPO prices at $34 per share amid strong demand

 But Reddit will now have more money in the bank to finance its ambitions to expand its influence and reel in more revenue in the process.

-The IPO raised about $519 million for the San Francisco-based company, but the company won’t receive all that money because it still has to pay amount commissions and other costs associated with the offering.
-Bankers still have a 30-day window to sell another 3.3 million shares that would raise an additional $112 million before deducting commissions and fees.
+The IPO raised about $748 million, including about $228 million for Reddit shareholders who opted to sell some of their stock.
+Another $519 million is earmarked for Reddit, but the San Francisco-based company won’t receive all that money because it still has to pay commissions and other costs associated with the offering.
+Bankers still have a 30-day window to sell another 3.3 million shares that would raise an additional $112 million, before deducting commissions and fees.

 Reddit set aside up to 1.76 million of the 15.3 million shares being offered in the IPO for users of its platform.
 Per the usual IPO custom, the remaining shares were bought primarily by mutual funds and other institutional investors betting Reddit is ready for prime time in finance.